jschwartzman7/game-of-life/README.md

 # game-of-life

-Conway's Game of Life using Java StdDraw api
+Conway's Game of Life application.
+Rendered using Java StdDraw api.
+ImportedPatterns contains parsed board patterns from LifeWiki that can be displayed.

+To run the app:

+# game-of-life is the current directory
+cd game-of-life

+# ensure you have access permissions
+chmod +x run.sh

-Run GameOfLife file to start the program
+# start the program
+./run.sh

+Navigating Game of Life:

-Click a grid cell to flip its current state
+Click any cell to flip its current state
-Click anywhere on screen to reset the grid when game is running Press space to toggle gamestate when possible
+Press space to start / pause life
+Use [WASD] to move the view window and [QE] to zoom in/out

-Press "i" to enter configuration mode from console, follow on-screen instructions Additional interesting configurations and their behaviors taken from Wikipedia, Game Of Life Wiki Catalogue:
+Press [I] to enter configuration mode in console
+Press [R] (and mouse while life running) to reset board to default Press [T] to set current board state as default
+Press [C] to "Factory Reset" board state

+Press [P] to adjust life running speed

+Simple Patterns
   Static patterns

         XX
         XX